SurniaUlula/wpsso-schema-json-ld/readme.txt

 * Includes additional customizable option values in the Document SSO metabox:

+> Note that values for Schema type and sub-type properties are created automatically based on different option values, WordPress object properties, WordPress object metadata, 3rd party plugin data, and service API data.
+The WPSSO JSON Premium add-on offers *human-friendly* customizable options, and these options may be used for one or several different properties.

 	* All Schema Types
 		* Name / Title
 		* Alternate Name